OhioIon/riftDriverPi/README.md

 hdmi_mode:1=87
 hdmi_timings:1=2160 1  8  32  40 1200 0  50 2 220 0 0 0 90 0 296750000 3
 ```

+Hint: Currently these settings only seem to work with the old fkms instead of the new default kms.
+Please change the line dtoverlay=vc4-kms-v3d to dtoverlay=vc4-<b>f</b>kms-v3d

 You can also use the config.txt provided as reference and copy it with:

 ```shell